Port of Algeciras: Rankings

-It is 7th busiest container port in the continent of Europe and 28th in the world with a trade volume of 2.81 million TEUs in 2010 (World Shipping Council) and 9th busiest port by cargo in Europe and 57th in the world with a cargo volume of 69,572,000 tons in 2008.
+It is the 7th busiest container port in the continent of Europe and 28th in the world with a trade volume of 2.81 million TEUs in 2010 (World Shipping Council) and 9th busiest port by cargo in Europe and 57th in the world with a cargo volume of 69,572,000 tons in 2008.

 Operations

 In addition to containers, port operations include bunker fuel handling, cruise shipping, roll-on/roll-off and facilities for a fishing fleet.

 Fauna

 Despite the heavy ship track, whales and dolphins are known to swim into the port from time to time (see Bay of Gibraltar.)

 History

 Unlike other major European ports, the present port is rather young.
 In ancient times the maritime shipping focused on Carteia, which was abandoned in the Middle Ages.
 During the Muslim presence in the Iberian Peninsula, Algeciras became the crossing point for crossing the Strait of Gibraltar.
-In the Reconquista the border area became the Moorish Kingdom of Granada, which caused it to be destroyed and abandoned in 1379.
-The population became concentrated in Gibraltar.
+In the wake of the 1369 Nasrid takeover of Algeciras away from the Crown of Castile, Nasrids carried out a scorched-earth policy and destroyed Algeciras, with the Nasrid garrison thereby relocating to Gibraltar, a worse port but more easily defendable.

 With the conquest of Gibraltar in 1704, the population fled and was distributed mainly along the bay.
 Several settlements were established, of which the only one on the banks of the sea was the repopulation of Algeciras.
 In the new distribution of the bay a port facility was not created until 1894, when a wooden jetty was created at the mouth of the Río de la Miel.